Structured Matrix Scaling for Multi-Class Calibration: EXPERIMENTS

+Models in \texttt{TabRepo} are fitted using the training data and early stopping is performed based the validation logloss (except for linear regression and random forest, for which no early stopping is required).
+For every experiment, predictions are available for the model trained with default hyperparameters as well as for 200 randomly generated hyperparameter configurations.
+We evaluate our post-hoc calibration functions on the models trained with the hyperparameter configuration that achieves the smallest validation error.
+As explained above, we fit post-hoc calibration functions using the validation data and report the gains obtained on the test set.

-In \cref{fig:MulticlassBenchmark} we compare our implementations (with default regularization hyperparameters) against logistic re-calibration baselines.
-As a general baseline, we use the torchcal package by \cite{ranjan2023torchcal}.
+\paragraph{Methods.} We compare SVS and SMS (with default regularization hyperparameters) against logistic recalibration baselines.
+As a general baseline, we use standard (non-regularized, as introduced by \cite{guo2017calibration}) implementations of TS, VS and MS available in the \texttt{torchcal} package by \cite{ranjan2023torchcal}.
 It uses pytorch-minimize \citep{feinman2021pytorch} to minimize the logloss after post-hoc calibration on the calibration set.
-For temperature scaling, we also report the original implementation by \citet{guo2017calibration} (the authors recently fixed a convergence issue in their implementation, which now performs better than reported), and the implementation previously presented in the probmetrics package \citep{berta2025rethinking}.
+For TS, we also report the original implementation by \citet{guo2017calibration}, and the implementation previously presented in the \texttt{probmetrics} package \citep{berta2025rethinking}.
 Finally, for matrix scaling, we report results obtained with Dirichlet calibration \citep{kull2019dirichlet}.
 In the original Dirichlet calibration paper, the authors recommend performing a grid search to select the best regularization parameters on every dataset, using cross-validation on the calibration set.
-Given that fitting Dirichlet calibration once on our 1400 experiments is already very slow, we fix the regularization parameters to $10^{-3}$, the default value recommended in the supplementary material.
-Notice that Dirichlet calibration can be recovered with a certain choice of hyperparameters in our matrix scaling framework \eqref{eq:FittingSMS}.
-Our grid search in the previous section revealed that to be suboptimal.
+Given that fitting Dirichlet calibration once on our 1365 experiments is already very slow (\Cref{fig:MulticlassBenchmarkTime}), we fix the regularization parameters to $10^{-3}$, the default value recommended in the supplementary material.
+Note that Dirichlet calibration can be recovered with a certain choice of hyperparameters in our matrix scaling framework \eqref{eq:FittingSMS}.
+As we will see, our experiments reveal that this choice is suboptimal.
+Finally, we also include one-versus-rest isotonic regression \citep{zadrozny2002transforming} in our benchmark, which is arguably the most standard non-parametric baseline.

-We compare different calibration methods in terms of test logloss after re-calibration.
-Logloss being a proper scoring rule \cite{gneiting2007strictly}, it evaluates forecast quality, including calibration error \cite{brocker2009reliability, kull2015novel}, making this a principled way to measure re-calibration performance.
-The same plots for Brier score can be found in \cref{appendix:AdditionalMulticlassResults}.